BrickSchema/playground/benchmark/README.md

 The last measurement described in the last paragraph of Sec V.D would require actual deployment of our system on real buildings and is not presentable here.

 Readers with interest/knowledge in Brick ontology could edit the relevant queries for validator mappings and permission profiles in `benchmark.py` (check inline code comments) to extend the existing microbenmarks.
-The Brick representation of the building that we are working with (`center_hall.ttl`) is also provided as a reference.
+A partial Brick representation of the building that we are working with (`center_hall.ttl`) is also provided as a reference.